Change is hard.

 Things can’t always be as they were.
 You have to allow changes to take place.
 It’s part of life.
 It’s part of growth.

 The truth is, my mind doesn’t want to move forward.
 It wants to stay in what worked in the past.
-It wants my children to remain at home, my body to continue to burn carbs the way it once did, and my past career path to work.
+It wants my children to remain at home, my body to continue to burn carbs the way it once did, and my past career path to remain the same.

 When you have a major decision to make, remember that only God knows the outcome.
 Allowing Him to lead and guide your steps is the best way to continue on the right path.

-I could remain stuck in a rut, trying to force things to work, or I could go with the flow and allow God to mold me and shape me into something better and stronger than I was before.
+You can remain stuck in a rut, trying to force things to work, or go with the flow and allow God to mold you and shape you into something better and stronger than you were before.

 Being molded means you are going to get bent out of shape, at first.